guilhem13/ServiceNer/Readme.md

 # Arxiv ontology API

-It's a simple REST API which process a batch of 5 papers (5 url links of arxiv paper) in order to return their entities.
+It's a simple REST API which process a batch of X papers (X url links of arxiv paper) in order to return their entities.
-This web service is available direclty with the code or by the docker file
+It also returns DOI (international paper Id) found in text and url of institutions/school/website etc This web service is available direclty with the code or by the docker file
 ***

 ### Features included

- *  Feature 1 : get batch and return their entities in json format
+ *  Feature 1 : get batch of pdf url links and return their entities in json format
       * Endpoint : /get/entities
       * Type : POST
 ***